 1. Power Analysis

 One common approach to determining the ideal sample size is through power analysis, which considers factors such as effect size, significance level, and desired statistical power.
+Additionally, the number of independent variables included in a regression model can influence the required sample size, as more predictors may necessitate a larger sample to achieve reliable and unbiased results.
 Power analysis allows researchers to identify the smallest sample size needed to detect a specific effect with a certain degree of confidence.

 2. Previous Projects and other process research